Disciplinary Committee Application Form

 As a Disciplinary Committee Member, you do NOT REPRESENT YOUR OWN INTERESTS, but the broader interests of the Association.
 You should:

-1. Understand what the Canadian Massage and Manual Osteopathic Therapists Association does and how it contributes to the massage industry throughout Canada (Mission Statement, Values, Objects of the Association, Bylaws and Policies, Standards of Practice, Scopes of Practice, and Code of Ethics
+1. Understand what the Canadian Massage and Manual Osteopathic Therapists Association does and how it contributes to the massage industry throughout Canada (Mission Statement, Values, Objects of the Association, Bylaws and Policies, Standards of Practice, Scopes of Practice, and Code of Ethics).

 2. Have a desire to see the Canadian Massage and Manual Osteopathic Therapists Association develop and grow, particularly in upholding a professional standard for the Association.

-4. Are willing to act in an unbiased manner with a spirit of fairness, and sensitivity, while maintaining professional composure while hearing evidence to determine whether a member has breached the Bylaws, Standard of Practice, Scope of Practice, Code of Ethics or the Policy of the CMMOTA.
+4. Are willing to act in an unbiased manner with a spirit of fairness, and sensitivity, while maintaining professional composure while hearing evidence to determine whether a member has breached the Bylaws, Standard of Practice, Scope of Practice, Code of Ethics or Policy of the CMMOTA.

 5. Understand and be willing to endorse the mission of the Association WITHOUT RESERVATION.
 Too often, people join a Board or committee in order to force a specific change and become disillusioned when they realize that the change will not benefit the entire Association.